armory/documentation/_release_notes/armoryspinnaker_2.20.0-rc.5.md

 Summary of changes in the latest release.

+### Security update

+This releases focuses on making Spinnaker more secure.
+Although several CVEs are resolved, the following still exist:

+#### General

+- CVE-2020-13790

+This is an embedded dependency in OpenJDK11.
+A version of OpenJDK11 that addresses this CVE has only recently been released, and will be fixed in the next release.
+The risk to services users is low: the CVE deals with processing jpeg images in the Java Runtime Environment, a task our services donot utilize.

+The following list of CVEs will be addressed in the next release:

+- CVE-2020-5410
+- CVE-2020-13757

+#### Clouddriver

+The following three CVEs still exist in Clouddriver:

+- CVE-2020-1747
+- CVE-2017-18342
+- CVE-2016-10745

+All three are embedded dependencies in the Google Cloud SDK.
+A version of the Google Cloud SDK addressing these CVEs has not been released.
+The risk to Clouddriver users is low: all three CVEs deal with untrusted input, which Clouddriver does not provide to the Google Cloud SDK.
+Additionally, users deploying to other cloud providers are not at risk for this vulernability.

+The following CVEs also exist for the service:

+- CVE-2020-7014 - deals with an Elasticsearch exploit.
+Clouddriver only makes use of entity tags and does not allow for token generation or authentication.

 ###  Spinnaker Community Contributions

 There have also been numerous enhancements, fixes and features across all of Spinnaker's other services.
 See their changes here: